This past year, a number of our donors made their donations...

-Conservation easements are an important protection for our water resources (watch more here) conserving both water quality and quantity, and reduces run off that causes flooding.
+Conservation easements are an important protection for our water resources (watch more on YouTube here) conserving both water quality and quantity, and reduces run off that causes flooding.
 Over 40% of our easements are adjacent to or have streams or springs on them.
 They all facilitate the percolation of precipitation into the ground water system.
 As we look to the future and our climate changes, conservation easements will help preserve our community resources, natural landscape, open space and water quantity and quality.
 We can expect to be more resilient as a community and to maintain our quality of life.

 In 2017 under the auspices of West Virginia Rivers, a state organization, an effort was started to begin a collaborative, organizations and people, working together to address water quality and water quantity issues in the Eastern Panhandle.
 Funding from the Chesapeake Bay Watershed Program has helped to establish the collaborative.
 The Potomac River Watershed is a major water resource in the mid-Atlantic Region and in the Eastern Panhandle.

 The Safe Water Conservation Collaborative is a model of how to bring together people and organizations both private and public with diverse knowledge, expertise and perspective to work together.
 Sharing data and information about our community, watersheds, and region, allow us to tackle issues in a holistic way.
 The Land Trust Board is taking an active role in support of the Collaborative.
 In 2004 the early Board of Directors realized the importance of clustering easements to enhance protection of streams and magnify the size of the protected landscape.
 They selected Rattle Snake Run in Jefferson County and clustered 5 easements on it.
 Today there are 7 easements, one which protects 7 springs, the head water of Rattle Snake Run, a tributary of the Potomac River, an important water resource for the Panhandle.